ikt32/GTAVManualTransmission/doc/README.md

 ## Additional steps for wheel users
 3. Remove or disable any XInput or DirectInput DLL files for your wheel for GTA V
-4. Launch `DIUtil.exe` in the `ManualTransmission` folder
+4. Launch `WheelConfigurator.exe` in the `ManualTransmission` folder
 5. Press the keys mentioned onscreen to configure the axles, buttons and shifter
 6. Configure the rest of `ManualTransmission/settings_wheel.ini` for Force Feedback etc

-When using DIUtil, reloading will re-load the config file and check for device changes.
+When using `WheelConfigurator`, reloading will re-load the config file and check for device changes.

 When reloading the mod by toggling it off and on, the settings are read again and the steering wheel (if connected) is reset again.
 You can use this to fine-